tracyaxelson/design-system/styles/typography.md

 - All bulleted content should use built-in ordered and unordered bullet styles.
 - Use bold to emphasize content.
 - Do not change built-in font colors if you have access to do so - we can not look down all systems.
+- Text alignment should remain at the default of aligned-left, which is the most readable alignment.